MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/stream-processing.md

 - Key Considerations:

   - Capturing Real-time Data: Producers continuously collect data from sources such as IoT devices, user interactions, and application logs, streaming it into Azure services like Event Hubs or IoT Hub.
-- *Optimize throughput with batching and compression* - Producers can enhance efficiency by batching messages and applying compression to minimize data size during transmission.
+  - Optimize throughput with batching and compression - Producers can enhance efficiency by batching messages and applying compression to minimize data size during transmission.
-- *Ensure reliable transmission with error handling and retries* - Producers can manage network disruptions or broker failures through automatic retries to ensure dependable data delivery.
+  - Ensure reliable transmission with error handling and retries - Producers can manage network disruptions or broker failures through automatic retries to ensure dependable data delivery.
-- *Guarantee data integrity with idempotence* - Producers can be configured to support exactly-once delivery, preventing duplicate messages and ensuring consistent data flow.
+  - Guarantee data integrity with idempotence - Producers can be configured to support exactly-once delivery, preventing duplicate messages and ensuring consistent data flow.

+## Services

+- *[Azure IoT Hub](/azure/azure/iot-hub/iot-concepts-and-iot-hub)* is focused on IoT data ingestion, IoT Hub provides features like bi-directional communication, device authentication, and offline message buffering, making it ideal for managing IoT devices and their data streams

-*Azure databases such as SQLDB and CosmosDB support Change data capture.
+- *[CDC Producers](https://learn.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server?view=sql-server-ver16)* - Azure databases such as [SQLDB](/azure/azure-sql/database/change-data-capture-overview?view=azuresql
+) and [CosmosDB](/azure/cosmos-db/change-feed) support Change data capture.
 This data has to be read using connectors such as debezium  or change feed for CosmosDB hosted on functions or App service environments.
-If you are using Fabric event Streams (discussed in the next section) there is no need to have a separate applications such as debezium to connect producers with downstream consumers
+If you are using Fabric event Streams (discussed in the next section) there is no need to have a separate applications such as Debezium to connect producers with downstream consumers

-** Debezium can be hosted as stand alone applications on managed services such as (AKS, Azure App service environments)
+- *[Custom Applications](/azure/well-architected/service-guides/iot-hub/reliability)* - Debezium can be hosted as stand alone applications on managed services such as (AKS, Azure App service environments).

 ### General capabilities